 Executive-level Teaching Resume Template: College Professor

-The executive-level resume leads with the candidate's career history and an attention-grabbing summary statement that exudes confidence and ability.
-The resume follows a chronological format.
-The work experience demonstrates the applicant's history as a college professor and how capable she is to land the open position.
+For executive-level candidates, career trajectory is king.
+This candidate leads with an attention-grabbing summary statement that exudes confidence and ability and her strong work history to make an impression.
+By using a chronological format she demonstrates her breadth of experience as a college professor and how capable she is to land the open position.

-She includes relevant skills a little lower on the document and incorporates plenty of skills within her work experience.
+She includes a list of relevant skills lower on the document, while also incorporating teaching skills within the descriptions of her work experience.
 Finally, her education section lists the necessary qualifications and degrees for a college professor.

 CTA: Build my resume